 I particularly love the second paragraph which recognises typical job applicant processes favour certain types of people - usually extroverted and/or neurotypical people.

-Springload is part of Diversity Works — we celebrate different perspectives and we’re committed to creating an equal, inclusive, and diverse workplace.
+This is what we went with in the end: Springload is part of Diversity Works — we celebrate different perspectives and we’re committed to creating an equal, inclusive, and diverse workplace.
 Women, Māori and Pasifika, and members of the rainbow community are strongly encouraged to apply to our roles.

 At Springload, we know we’re doing better work for our end users and our clients if we have a diverse mix of people on our team.
 We want vibrancy, language, culture, experiences, and abilities to brighten up our office and bring diversity of thought to our team.
 If there is anything we can do to accommodate you to participate fully in the recruitment or interview process, please let us know by emailing apply@springload.co.nz.

 This is from Raisely’s Head of Customer Success job description.
-They are a B Corp :slight_smile: I especially like that they’ve said “people without the economic advantage of a higher eduction”.
+They are a B Corp I especially like that they’ve said “people without the economic advantage of a higher eduction”.
 I’ve not seen that before.

 We know with diversity comes strength.
 We want Raisely to be a team of many cultures, nationalities, sexualities, gender identities, religious beliefs, abilities, and ideas.
 We particularly encourage Indigenous people, First Nations, people from culturally and linguistically diverse backgrounds, people with disability, or people without the economic advantage of higher education, to apply for our roles.